-- Acknowledge a mistake — even if you’re not sure you have made one — apologize and (again) offer to proactively fix the situation.
+- Acknowledge a mistake — even if you’re not sure you have made one — apologize and again offer to proactively fix the situation.

 - If an agreement can be reached the person will often take the review down, but if not you have still demonstrated goodwill and the way you conduct business for everyone to see!

-3. Management Of Consumer Expectations:
+3. Manage Consumer Expectations:

 Let’s do our very best NEVER to be caught off guard!
 How?
 We need to be thorough communicators from the very start.
 This obvious tip is prevention: a company should carefully manage expectations about what is and what is not being sold.
 Leave nothing to chance!
 Some might call it making sure buyers are not set up for confusion or the disappointment that can motivate a bad review in the first place.
 And folks, drop the ego – we all want support when we buy services and those prospective buyers are no different – so be sure to give them the best you’ve got!

-4. Directory Review Policies:
+4. Look For Directory Review Policies:

-Getting a review removed depends on the listing cos. documented policies and whether or not you can prove they were violated, but its’ worth a careful look.
+Getting a review removed depends on the listing companies documented policies and whether or not you can prove they were violated, but it’s worth a careful look.
 Yelp, for instance, doesn’t support reviews from a competitor.
 No directory will support false user accounts, so be sure the individual is legitimate or you may be able to have it taken down.
 And there is usually a way to FLAG a false review in your account dashboard calling the directory out to review it with your reasons for why it should be taken down.

 The negative side of this coin is you CANNOT control all the listings out there with your company’s information, nor the chance anyone will post a review.
 If the possibility of getting a negative review makes you hesitant, remember that sooner or later almost every business will get one.
 There are those rare individuals out there who may NOT be fair.
-Maybe it’s a less than honest ‘reputation management’ firm using nefarious tactics to scare up new business for its client at the expense of competition.
+Maybe it’s a less than honest reputation management firm using nefarious tactics to scare up new business for its client at the expense of competition.
 No matter, it’s why all business owners must have a proactive plan ready.
 Getting reviews MUST be seen as standard business practice!

 And by the way, having nothing but glowing comments can make some readers wonder about whether or not your reviews are even legitimate.
 Your plan for managing that bad review will speak volumes with potential customers (including the unhappy customer) and can have a far greater effect than the bad review itself.
-We all know some people are impossible to please and consumers get that too.
-Google listings and other review sites certainly allow you to respond publicly to a negative review so that consumers can see you take customer satisfaction seriously.